drvinceknight/gtb/chapters/introduction/main.md

 exercises that show how to solve specific problems, even when they are large and complex.
 Additionally, it provides an overview of open-source software tools that are readily available to solve real-world problems.
-The book also includes case studies demonstrating how game theory can be applied in practice.
+The book also includes discussion of relevant contemporary research aiming to demonstrate not only how the topic is applied in practice but also its relevance.
 Finally, it offers a rigorous theoretical foundation, serving as a springboard for deeper theoretical analysis.

 ## How is this book organised?